js1972/CarND-Advanced-Lane-Lines/README.md

 The radius of curvature for each line and the position of the vehicle within the lane lines is calculated in function `get_curvature()` in cell 14.
 This function is called within my lane finding code (`find_lane_lines()`)

 Processing:
-- Convert from pixels to metres
+- Convert from pixels to metre's
-- Fit polynomials to the left and right lane line points again (this time in metres)
+- Fit polynomials to the left and right lane line points again (this time in real-world space instead of pixel-space)
 - Calculate the curvature as per the equation for radius from a 2nd order polynomial below (as a radius in metres)
-- Calculate the lane deviation from the center (between lane lines and assuming the camera is in the center of the car)
+- Calculate the lane deviation from the center (between lane lines and assuming the camera is in the center of the car) - again in real-world space.

 ![Equation of curvature for 2nd order polynomial](output_images/equation of curvature.png)